Table of Contents

 Once Optional Report 1 is sent, Optional Report 2 will become available for you to create in Manage Documents.

-Unsubmitting an Optional Report if Not Yet Downloaded
+Unsubmitting Optional Reports if Not Yet Downloaded

 You can only unsubmit an Optional Report before any college downloads it and before the student submits their application.
 Common App requires you to unsubmit Optional Reports in the reverse order you sent them: